adalca/papago/README.md

 1. run `papago.recon` to reconstruct all the patches in this subvolume (perhaps for just a subset of subjects)

 Quilt patches.

+#### TODOs
+- In e-step, might want to destroy clusters that have no/low support